back to top

 Photography + wildlife documentary filmmaking.

 Yes.
-You’ll learn storyboarding, cinematography, natural sound capture, and colour grading to produce a short wildlife documentary alongside your stills portfolio.
+Students learn storyboarding, wildlife cinematography, natural sound capture, and colour grading to produce a short wildlife documentary film alongside their photography portfolio.

 • What subjects are covered in the wildlife photography course?

-The syllabus trains you to capture birds, mammals, reptiles, amphibians, insects (macro), and landscapes.
-It combines natural-history observation with camera handling, lighting, and fieldcraft.
+The syllabus covers birds, mammals, reptiles, amphibians, insects (macro), and landscapes.
+Students learn camera handling, lighting, composition, fieldcraft, and natural history documentation through guided fieldwork and studio assignments.

 • Is the course suitable after 12th?